The DNC roll call featured a musical salute to each state. Here's what your state chose

 Missouri: Good Luck, Babe! - Chappell Roan

-The 26-year-old from Willard, Mo., has found herself on a meteoric rise to stardom following the release of her 2023 album Midwest Princess.
+The 26-year-old from Willard, Mo., has found herself on a meteoric rise to stardom following the release of her 2023 album The Rise and Fall of a Midwest Princess.

 Montana: American Woman - Lenny Kravitz